Blue Condor: Hydrogen-powered contrails measured in flight

 Estimated reading time: 3 Minuten

-In December 2024, , the Perlan team, and DLR measured contrails from a hydrogen-powered turbojet engine in for the first time.
-This study represents an important step toward more climate-friendly by investigating the factors influencing contrails on the climate.
+In December 2024, , the Perlan team, and DLR measured contrails from a -powered turbojet engine in for the first time.
+This study represents an important step toward more -friendly aviation by investigating the factors influencing contrails on the .

-As part of the Blue Condor project, a consortium consisting of , the Perlan team, and the German Aerospace Center investigated the formation of contrails caused by hydrogen combustion.
-This experimental campaign, which took place in Minden, Nevada, marked a milestone by making the of a hydrogen turbojet engine measurable in flight for the first time.
+As part of the Blue project, a consortium consisting of , the Perlan team, and the German Center investigated the formation of contrails caused by combustion.
+This experimental , which took place in Minden, Nevada, marked a milestone by making the emissions of a turbojet engine measurable in flight for the first time.

 Focus on microphysical properties